medizininformatik-initiative/feasibility-backend/README.md

 ## Working with the backend

-This backend provides a rest webservice which connects the num codex feasibility gui (https://github.com/num-codex/codex-feasibility-gui) and the num codex middlewares.
+This backend provides a rest webservice which connects the [mii feasibility gui](https://github.com/medizininformatik-initiative/feasibility-gui) and the corresponding middlewares.

-To send a query to the backend use the following example query:
+To send a query to the backend, use the following example query:

 ```
-curl --location --request POST 'http://localhost:8090/api/v1/query-handler/run-query' \
+curl --location --request POST 'http://localhost:8090/api/v2/query' \
 --header 'Content-Type: application/json' \
 --data-raw '{
     "version": "http://to_be_decided.com/draft-1/schema#",